Icon New game New game

 22

-saddened owed indebted excited
+saddened indebted owed excited

 Mary Lou was , and still is , my hero .
 If a person believes in the domino effect , the premise that one action triggers another , then I am deeply to her .
 If she had never made me stand up to Theresa , I would have existed on the outskirts of our fifth - grade society , always defenseless .